SEE ALL THE OPTIONS to visit Meteora in guided or train tours.

 Departures & prices

-NOVEMBER-MARCH the 2 days Delphi and Meteora tour operates ONLY on Wednesdays.
+NOVEMBER-MARCH the 2-day tour to Delphi and Meteora operates ONLY on Wednesdays.

-However, we believe that one day in Kalampaka is not enough to explore the unique area of Meteora.
-Spend an extra day.
+However, we believe that one day in Kalampaka is not enough to explore the Meteora and we offer you an extra day.

-Another choice is our 3 days/ 2 nights tour traveling on train, taxi & bus and spending 1 night in Kalambaka and 1 in Delphi.
+Another popular choice is our 3 days/ 2 nights tour traveling on a train, taxi & bus and spending 1 night in Kalambaka and 1 in Delphi.

 PRICES: *Entrance fees: NOVEMBER-MARCH the entrance fees are 6.00 € p.p. || APRIL-OCTOBER the fees increase from 6.00 to 12.00 € p.p.